FelipeSalustiano/FelipeSalustiano/README.md

 # Felipe Salustiano

 ## Hello, World! 🌍👋
-My name’s Felipe Salustiano Moreira, I’m 19 years old, and I live in the beautiful city of Olinda, Pernambuco.
-I'm a Data Science and AI student at CESAR School.
-Currently, I work in the development area at MV Sistemas LTDA!
+My name is Felipe Salustiano Moreira, I’m 20 years old, and I live in the beautiful city of Olinda, Pernambuco.
+I’m currently a Data Science and Artificial Intelligence student at CESAR School, and I work in the development department at MV Sistemas LTDA.

 ## 💻 Tech Stack